dartoos-dev/well_formed/README.md

 ## Overview

-Well-**Form**ed Widget Fields — Well-Formed — is a collection of Flutter form fields designed to keep your users' data well-formed, as well as to remove much of the validation and form-related (boilerplate) code from your project.
+Well-**Form**ed Widget Fields - Well-Formed - is a collection of Flutter form fields widgets.
+This package aims to help developers to:

+- keep user data (always) well-formed.
+- reduce most of the (boilerplate) code related to form fields and their validations.
-In addition, this package improves the readability and maintainability of your source code by providing a declarative, object-oriented interface.
+- improve readability and maintainability of source code by providing a declarative, object-oriented interface.

+In order to be a reliable package, each class is well-documented and fully unit tested by a CI/CD pipeline with rigorous quality gates.

 ## Getting Started